We run a successful postgraduate research programme for UK and international students.

 Prospective doctoral students who are interested in applying for a studentship in the Department of Media Arts should proceed as follows:

-2. If Dr Goriunova agrees that the proposal may be suitable for a TECHNE or College studentship, complete both a College application form and a TECHNE application form.
+2. If Dr Dass agrees that the proposal may be suitable for a TECHNE or College studentship, complete both a College application form and a TECHNE application form.
 The College application form is available here and the TECHNE application form here.

 (Note that by completing the TECHNE application form students will be considered for both TECHNE scholarships and College scholarships.)